matyasmelinda/ITF_manual_testing_final_project/Final Project/README.md

 ### 1.1.7.
 Risks detected

-Project risks: testing environment is unavailable, short time frame available for testing, lack of communication with team members.
+Project risks: short time frame available for testing, lack of communication with team members.

 Product risks: lack of dismissive button (cancel/reset), which prevents unwanted changes to the system.